From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: From Imperative to Declarative

 \subsection{LLM-friendly Paradigm: Declarative Interfaces}

 Decoupling \textbf{policy} (what to do) from \textbf{mechanism} (how to do it) allows for a shift from an \textbf{imperative} to a \textbf{declarative} interface paradigm.
 In this paradigm, an interface user (in this case, an LLM) can specify a desired state rather than planning and executing a long sequence of imperative actions.
-For example, the LLM could simply declare its desired outcome, such as "set the scrollbar position to 50\%."
+For example, the LLM could simply declare its desired outcome, such as ``set the \textit{scrollbar} position to 50\%'', or ``access the \textit{Apply to All} control''.
 The interface then handles the complex, low-level execution, regardless of the control's current state or visibility on the screen. \autoref{fig:mechanism_policy} illustrates this paradigm shift.

 Declarative interfaces are well-suited for LLMs for two main reasons.
-First, this approach shifts interaction from state-based "observe-act" loops to target state setting.
-This is crucial because it eliminates the dependency on the LLM’s relatively weaker precise visual perception and minimizes the need for high-frequency, real-time operations.
+First, this approach shifts interaction from state-based ``observe-act'' loops to target state setting.
+This is crucial because it eliminates the dependency on the LLM's relatively weaker precise visual perception and minimizes the need for high-frequency, real-time operations.
 Instead of constantly analyzing the screen to decide the next step, the LLM simply states the end goal.
 Second, by hiding the low-level, fine-grained details of interaction, this paradigm distills tasks down to their semantic reasoning, which enables LLMs to focus on their strengths: understanding high-level intent and emitting well-formed, grammar-constrained outputs.